setuser1/Cyber-Corp/README.md

 This repository is for Cyber shop.

-This repository only consists of 4 people for some reason.
+This repository currently consists of 5 people.

 Key/Legend: